by Calculated Risk on 5/01/2013 06:09:00 PM

-Fannie Mae reported that the Single-Family Serious Delinquency rate declined in November to 3.30% from 3.35% October.
-The serious delinquency rate is down from 4.00% in November last year, and this is the lowest level since March 2009.
+Fannie Mae reported that the Single-Family Serious Delinquency rate declined in March to 3.02% from 3.13% in February.
+The serious delinquency rate is down from 3.67% in March 2012, and this is the lowest level since February 2009.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.